Remox-code/Kesht-Sanat-Hamed/README.md

 # Kesht-Sanat-Hamed
-a website for a farm
+A site for a farmer🧑‍🌾- to introduce, categorize and sell products online 🔥 Suitable for all devices ✅